arthi1703/Website-Traffic-Analysis-Dashboard/README.md

 - Traffic peaks align with campaign activity
 - Higher page views → longer session duration
 - India, USA, UK & Germany contribute the most traffic
 - Conversion patterns show strong engagement
+- Identifies which campaigns are generating the most revenue.
+- Helps in budget allocation: you can invest more in high-performing campaigns